sayantan-pachal/choses_speciales/For_You_Always/README.md

 * **Procedural Heart Animation:** An HTML5 Canvas-based particle system generating mathematically accurate Bézier curve hearts.
 * **Typewriter Reveal:** A sequential typewriter effect that guides the reader through the message at a romantic, steady pace.
 * **Bespoke Letterhead:** A custom "Wax Seal" inspired header featuring my nickname (Niku).
-* **Export to PDF:** Integrated `html2pdf.js` functionality to allow the recipient to save a permanent digital copy of the letter.
 * **Responsive Design:** Fully optimized for mobile devices using Tailwind CSS, ensuring the "Letter" fits perfectly on any screen.

 ## 🛠️ Tech Stack